 Where To Get A Papillon

 Providing a home for a needy or older dog is one possible way to get a Papillon.
 However, adoption from a shelter is probably not free.
-Adoption fees typically include immunizations, first house inspections, and other veterinary treatments like spaying or neutering.
+Adoption fees typically include immunizations, first-house inspections, and other veterinary treatments like spaying or neutering.

 However, not everyone looking for a toy breed should get a Papillon.
 For instance, they are not the best option if you want a quiet, cuddling lapdog.
 Most Papillons are energetic, curious dogs, especially when they are young.
 They dislike being stationary for extended periods.

 Small dog breeds usually do not remain in shelters for long, so you may have to get one from a breeder.
 If you want a puppy, this will almost certainly be the case.
 You should expect to pay 500-1500 dollars for a puppy.
-The Papillon Club of America, Inc. maintains a list of breeders you may find useful in your hunt for a puppy.
+The Papillon Club of America, Inc. maintains a list of breeders you may find helpful in your hunt for a puppy.